 Government building

-In this quarterly Governmental Accounting Standards Board (GASB) update, we provide a brief summary of these new standards along with an update on the status of current projects on the GASB board’s agenda.
+In this quarterly Governmental Accounting Standards Board (GASB) update, we provide a brief summary of new standards along with an update on the status of current projects on the GASB board’s agenda.
 The conceptual framework, comprehensive projects, major projects and practice issues will likely result in authoritative guidance issued in the future and could have a significant impact on public sector organizations.

 Conceptual framework

-Major Projects
+Major projects

-The objective of this project is to address issues related to disclosures regarding going concern uncertainties and severe financial stress.
+The objective of this project is to address issues related to disclosures regarding going concern uncertainties and severe financial stress (SFS).
 The project will consider (1) improvements to existing guidance for going concern considerations to address diversity in practice and clarify the circumstances under which disclosure is appropriate, (2) developing a definition of severe financial stress and criteria for identifying when governments should disclose their exposure to severe financial stress, and (3) what information about a government’s exposure to severe financial stress is necessary to disclose.

-Infrastructure Assets
+Infrastructure assets

 The proposed project would address issues related to accounting and financial reporting for infrastructure assets.
 The project would evaluate standards setting options related to reporting infrastructure assets to make information (1) more comparable across governments and more consistent over time, (2) more useful for making decisions and assessing government accountability, (3) more relevant to assessments of a government’s economic condition, and (4) better reflect the capacity of those assets to provide service and how that capacity may change over time.
 The project is considering the following issues: